LeeKLTW/DesignPattern/README.md

     - Different facets of an object can be built with different builders working tandem via a base case
 ##### Motivation & when to use it
+- Benefits
+    - Construction process can be controlled by the director.
+    - Useful when many operations have to be done to build an object.
+    - Avoid Telescoping Constructor Pattern.
+- Drawbacks
+    - Not suitable is a mutable object is required.
+- When to use
+    - To avoid dealing with inconsistent object when the object needs to be created over several steps.
+    - To avoid too many constructor arguments.
+    - To construct an object that should be immutable.
+    - To encapsulate the complete creation logic.

 ##### Example

 #### Factory